Bedrock02/tech-blog/posts/revisiting-portfolio.md

 ## Tools Are Your Friends
 When I started this project I didn't add any eslint tooling.
 So this was the perfect time to do so.
 I recommend following some articles on how you can [add eslint and other tools like prettier](https://dev.to/knowankit/setup-eslint-and-prettier-in-react-app-357b) to your project.
 If you are not coding with a linter you are doing a disservice to yourself.

 Since I wasn't using Typescript I reverted to using `PropTypes` as a way to describe what my component should be expecting as input and the type of that input.
 Typing my props was the only thing I was able to do.
-In the future I would like to add typing and support Typescript `{ts, tsx}` files.
+In the future, I would like to add typing and support Typescript `{ts, tsx}` files.

 ## UI Limitations
 As I added content to my portfolio, I wanted to add UI components like [chips](https://www.infragistics.com/products/indigo-design/help/components/chips).
-I quickly realized that semantic-ui hasn't been making much improvements or providing new components.
+I quickly realized that semantic-ui hasn't been making improvements or providing new components.
 Anything that didn't exist as a component I would have to build myself (not trying to do that).

 ## Takeaways